evgenyneu/tarpan/README.md

 * **N_Eff** is Stan's number of effective samples, the higher the better.

 * **R_hat** is a Stan's parameter representing the quality of the sampling.
-This value needs to be smaller than 1.00.
+This value needs to be around 1.00.
 After generating a model I usually immediately look at this R_hat column to see if the sampling was good.

 ### Summary without cmdstanpy